 Features of a Photocopier

-Photocopiers are at the heart of businesses in the UK.
+Photocopiers and printers are at the heart of businesses in the UK.
 The provide a comprehensive set of systems and functions which enable their owners to work more productively, Photocopiers have been developed to perform at the highest level possible and to offer a wide range of features in addition to it’s basic scan, copy, fax and email functions.

 The photocopiers primary function is to produce paper copies of a document.
 Most modern photocopiers use laser technology to do this, using electrical charges to transfer toner to a piece of paper to form an image.
 The full process can be explained in the video below.

 Photocopiers can be either full colour or mono print (black and white), and both types are appropriate for different situations.
 For example, an estate agent producing a lot of house listings for the front of their store will need to use high quality colour printing to make their adverts look as good as possible, whereas their internal, non-customer facing documents don’t need to be a work of art, so they can be printed off as mono.

 As well as photocopying, modern devices can perform more advanced features such as scanning into online or local storage, emailing, booklet making or even have the option of faxing.
 The biggest advantage they offer is their cost saving benefits, due to their ability to consolidate multiple office devices into one platform, and the extremely energy efficient manner in which they run.

 Your photocopier’s scanner can scan in single documents in the same way a normal standalone scanner can, but it can also scan whole stacks of paper in bulk.
 This allows paper documents to be turned into various types of digital file which can then be used to store on a computer, or even imported into your business document management system.

 On a standard photocopier you can normally find both a normal scanner under the lid of the copier, called the ‘platen glass’ and an ‘Automatic Document Feeder’, which is based on the very top of the device.